BarbzCodez/BarbzCodez/README.md

 1. Go to [github.com](https://github.com/).
 2. On your left panel click on **Create Repository**.
 3. Create a repository with name in this format: `YourGitHubUsername.github.io`.
-   - In the example below, my username is: _BarbTutorial_, so the name of my repository is going to be `BarbTutorial.github.io`.
+   - In the example below, my username is: _BarbTutorial_, so my repository will be called `BarbTutorial.github.io`.
-4. Click on the checkmark that says **Add a Readme**
+4. Checkmark the **Add a Readme** box.
 5. Click on **Create a Repository**.

-Once this is done, you will see your repository `YourGitHubUsername.github.io` with a readme.
+After, you will see your repository `YourGitHubUsername.github.io` with a readme.

 ![Empty repository](/images/2_create_repo.gif)